17-day mountain bike trip in Western Uganda

 Accommodation: Embogo Lodge

-• Day 9: Over the Halfway Mark - Buhoma
+• Day 9: Past the halfway mark in Buhoma

 Meals: Breakfast, lunch, dinner